GIDSOpenStandaarden/Signpost/README.md

 ## Social Network Standard (SNS)
 Currently, we develop SNS in 3 phases of open source components to start third party applications (eHealth modules) from portals (1.
 SNS/Launch), and to identify users arriving in a module from a portal through such a launch using [IRMA](https://github.com/privacybydesign) (2.
 SNS/Identity).
 We are working on components to connect social networks to healthcare contexts, such as community portals or personal health record applications (3.
 SNS/Community).
 SNS/Launch, currently in use in Stichting Beter met Elkaar projects; [SamenBeter Proeftuin Wijken](https://www.samenbeter.org/proeftuinen) and [FitKnip Duurzame Financiering](https://www.samenbeter.org/fitknip), has been succeeded in GIDS Health Tools Interoperability (HTI), see above.

-### SNS/Launch | Abandoned
+### SNS/Launch | Production
-We strongly advise current users to implement HTI, which succeeds the SNS/Launch protocol.
+We strongly advise current users to implement HTI, which succeeds and replaces the SNS/Launch protocol.
 - [OpenSNS-Launch-Protocol](https://github.com/GIDSOpenStandaarden/OpenSNS-Launch-Protocol) technical specification.
 - [OpenSNS-Launch-Emulator](https://github.com/GIDSOpenStandaarden/OpenSNS-Launch-Emulator) test tool for consumer and producer.
 - [OpenSNS-Launch-Java](https://github.com/GIDSOpenStandaarden/OpenSNS-Launch-Java) code example.